 Leadership Thought #269 – All Things Must Pass

-All Things Must Pass…I was listening to this song by this same title by George Harrison recently and it had a profound impact on me.
-I’ve always liked the song but have never stopped to truly ponder what he was trying to say.
-They say there is beauty in simplicity and the lyrics of this song nicely capture the inevitable challenge of “loss” in life.
+All Things Must Pass… I was listening to George Harrison’s song of the same title recently, and it had a profound impact on me.
+I’ve always liked the song, but have never stopped to truly ponder what he was trying to say.
+They say there is beauty in simplicity, and the lyrics of this song nicely capture the inevitable challenge of “loss” in life.
 George never overdid it with his lyrics, which is why some of his best songs are so memorable.

 Pick a career or vocation that inspires, fulfills, or motivates you.
 This decision will make the journey more gratifying.
 At a minimum, try not to put yourself in work situations that sap your physical/emotional energy and minimize your sense of self-worth.
 It’s also important not to be afraid to make changes when the job no longer meets at least one of these criteria.

-Take care of your body and health, it will forestall the natural breakdowns and sustain you when you are physically vulnerable and in need of strength.
+Take care of your body and health; it will forestall the natural breakdowns and sustain you when you are physically vulnerable and in need of strength.
 However, accept the fact that physical aging is the natural course of things and recalibrate your activities accordingly.
 The good news is that wisdom usually also comes with age.

 Related articles